yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 > 📘 Rendering Mode
 >
 > By default, Yuno SDK renders as a modal.
 However, you can specify the element where the SDK will render.
-For additional information, access the [Render mode](#mode-of-form-rendering) under the complementary features page.
+For additional information, access [Render mode](#render-mode) under the complementary features page.

 ## Step 4: Mount the SDK

-Display the payment methods by using the function `yuno.mountCheckout()`:
+Display the payment methods by using `yuno.mountCheckout()`:

 ```javascript
 yuno.mountCheckout();